 According to the agreement between Springer Nature and the VSNU (Association of Universities in the Netherlands), Dutch corresponding authors are allowed to publish up to 2,080 open access articles per year without additional article processing charges (APC).

-We expect to reach the national annual quota of 2,080 publications in September/October 2021.
-This means that the deal will be suspended and UG/UMCG articles will no longer be eligible for the usual 100% discount on the open access fee.
+Due to the popularity of the deal, the national annual quota of 2,080 publications will be reached this week (week 43).
+This means that the deal is suspended and UG/UMCG articles will no longer be eligible for the usual 100% discount on the open access fee.
 Depending on the outcome of the new round of negotiations with Springer Nature, Dutch corresponding authors may be able to use the new allocation of OA fee waivers as of 1 January 2022.

-If you wish to discuss the available options or if you have any questions email us at:
+If you have any questions email us at:

 The UG website uses functional and anonymous analytics cookies.
 Please answer the question of whether or not you want to accept other cookies (such as tracking cookies).